 "More consumers than ever before tell us that eating healthy and paying attention to nutrition is important," said Darren Tristano, vice president of Technomic.

-See File Attachments below to view a larger version of this infographic."However, there's a shift happening in terms of what actually defines healthy for them," he said.
+"However, there's a shift happening in terms of what actually defines healthy for them," he said.
 "We're seeing more consumers gravitate toward health-halo claims such as local, natural and organic, as well as whole wheat and free range.
 Operators can leverage this growing interest in the health halo by developing the kinds of menu offerings that can underscore health without detracting from the taste perception."